-PKB Partner, Steve Greehy, provides a brief introduction to the register of people with significant control (PSC register).
+PKB Director, Steve Greehy, provides a brief introduction to the register of people with significant control (PSC register).

 What is the register of people with significant control?